zigius/docs/content/docs/reference/pkg/kubernetes/authorization/v1/localsubjectaccessreview.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">bool</a></span>
     </dt>
-    <dd>{{% md %}}Denied is optional.
+    <dd>Denied is optional.
 True if the action would be denied, otherwise false.
 If both allowed is false and denied is false, then the authorizer has no opinion on whether to authorize the action.
-Denied may not be true if Allowed is true.{{% /md %}}</dd>
+Denied may not be true if Allowed is true.</dd>

     <dt class="property-optional"
             title="Optional">